turboderp/exllamav2/README.md

 ## Recent updates

-**2023-09-16**: Reworked the quantizer a bit, now gives somewhat more precise quants and uses less VRAM, and it should be more resilient.
-The quantizer now saves sharded models (default size of 8 GB) to prevent massive system RAM usage when compiling large output files.
-The kernels should be slightly more precise as well, especially for GPTQ files.
-Flash Attention is used now, when available, requiring at least version **2.2.1** installed.

 **2023-09-18**: Some minor changes to allow models with higher bitrates (it used to cap at around 6), and changes to the converter to better facilitate scripted jobs.